Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Simulation study

-We simulated data under 18 scenarios generating 1000 replications for each of them.
-Across scenarios, Frank copula was used to simulate correlated IPD (which is also the copula function we use to implement BRMA-BC model).
-To measure the effect of the within-study association, we varied the strength of association by assuming weak, moderate and strong within-study associations (see details in step 6 of the data generation below).
-To test the effect of the proportions of events on the performance of the models, we also considered different baseline treatment effects.
-Baseline effects $\mu_{1i,2i}$ were drawn from the bivariate normal distribution (see details in step 3 of the data generation below).
-As the baseline effects are transformed on the $logit$ scale, setting the mean baseline effects $\eta_{1,2}=0$ correspond to 50\% proportion of events in the control arm (as $logit^{-1} \approx 0.5$), and similarly, $\eta_{1,2}=3$ correspond to 95\% proportion of events and $\eta_{1,2}=4$ imply that there are around 98\% of events in the first arm and on both outcomes.
+We simulated data under 12 scenarios generating 1000 replications for each of them and varying the within-study association, the proportions of events and the numbers of participants.

+When investigating the impact of different modeling assumptions about the within-study variability on the model performance (in terms of estimating the between-studies parameters), we anticipated that such impact may depend on the strength of the within-study association.
+To explore this, we varied the strength of the association by assuming weak, moderate and strong within-study associations (see details in step 6 of the generation process below).
+To test the effect of the magnitude of the proportions of events on the performance of the models, we considered two sets of scenarios, one with average proportions of events equal to 0.5 and one with high average proportions of events (0.95).
+This was implemented by varying the mean baseline treatment effects.
+In particular, baseline effects $\mu_{1i,2i}$ were drawn from the bivariate normal distribution (see details in step 3 of the data generation below).
+As the baseline effects are transformed on the $logit$ scale, setting the mean baseline effects $\eta_{1,2}=0$ correspond to 0.5 proportion of events in the control arm (as $logit^{-1}(0) = 0.5$), and similarly, $\eta_{1,2}=3$ correspond to 0.95 proportion of events in the first arm and on both outcomes.
 Lastly, we considered two settings for study sizes.
 The study size in both arms of each study were drawn from the following normal distribution: $n_{Ai,Bi}\sim N(m, 5)$ where $i=1,...,N$ and rounded off to the nearest integer.
-Setting $m=300$ and $m=80$ covers the typical sizes of phase 3 and phase 2 trials in CML.
+Setting the arm size $m=400$ and $m=150$ covers two sets of scenarios one with large study size another one with small.